redwoodjs/redwood/docs/docs/background-jobs.md

 ### Multiple Workers

-With the default configuration options generated with the `yarn rw setup jobs` command, you'll have one worker group.
-If you simply want more workers that use the same `adapter` and `queue` settings, just increase the `count`:
+With the default configuration options generated with the `yarn rw setup jobs` command you'll have one worker group.
+If you simply want more workers that use the same `adapter` and `queue` settings, increase the `count`:

 ```js
 export const jobs = new JobManager({